 Seasoned judgment, trial experience, and litigation victories: What you get when you engage Mike Tuteur as your counsel.

 Mike is a trial lawyer and counselor in Foley & Lardner LLP’s Boston office.
-He has spent nearly 40 years litigating and trying cases or arguing appeals in both civil and criminal courts around the country.
-He has a broad range of clients, with a particular focus on health care litigation, False Claims Act defense, securities enforcement and misconduct, and scientific and research misconduct.
+He has spent nearly 40 years litigating and trying cases and arguing appeals in both civil and criminal courts around the country.
+He has a broad range of clients, with a particular focus on health care litigation, False Claims Act defense, government and internal investigations, and scientific and research misconduct.
+Mike has recently been involved in FCA matters involving Medicare Advantage as well as assisting various health care entities, including “High Impact Target” hospitals, avoid FCA liability in connection with the CARES Act, the Paycheck Protection Program and the Health Care Enhancement Act.

 Mike served as chair of Foley’s national Litigation Department from 2009 to 2015, as well as chair of its Business Litigation & Dispute Resolution Practice.
 He now serves on the firm’s national Management Committee and is a member of the Government Enforcement Defense & Investigation Practice.

 Mike’s expertise includes ERISA and RICO class actions, False Claims Act (FCA) litigation, and the defense of both organizations and individuals in Justice Department and SEC investigations.
 He has particular expertise investigating and defending academic institutions in connection with claims of scientific misconduct and research misconduct.
 And he was named “Lawyer of the Year” in Boston for Bet-the-Company Litigation in both 2018 and 2020 by Best Lawyers in America.